 - Exploring breastfeeding initiation and maintenance for First Nations women and infants in Victoria, Australia

 For a list of PhD topics see our Annual Report.[PDF 9.15MB]

 We offer a supportive and scholarly environment at the Judith Lumley Centre with monthly postgraduate seminars, alternating with Journal Club and lunchtime seminars from visiting international, national and in-house scholars.
 The Centre also provides support for the rehearsal of conference papers and research proposals.

 The Judith Lumley Centre combines a climate of rigorous intellectual inquiry with support to complete degrees either full-time or part-time, depending on students capacity within the available time.
 Students are encouraged to meet with their principal and co-supervisors in regular monthly minimum meetings.
-Students are provided with a desk, telephone and computer and with access to other research support (eg statistical advice) if required.
+Students are provided with a desk and computer and with access to other research support (e.g. statistical advice) if required.

-The Judith Lumley Centre and the Faculty of Health Sciences separately provide financial postgraduate support including, e.g. for conference papers and travel, research expenses and publications.
+The Judith Lumley Centre and the School of Nursing and Midwifery separately provide financial postgraduate support including, e.g. for conference papers and travel, research expenses and publications.
 All candidates enrolled in a PhD are expected to undertake a confirmation of candidature toward the end of the first year.

 The application process